jsdir/datastored/docs/associations.md

 Associations
 ============

-Datastored provides options for relational modeling that can describe relationships between models.
+Datastored can describe relationships between models with associations.
 Associations are defined as model attributes:

 ```js
 var datastored = require('datastored');